expo/router/docs/routes.md

 </App>
 ```

-Be careful when using parallel fragment routes as they can create conflicting routes that match the same path.
+Be careful when using parallel fragment routes as they can create conflicting matches.
 For example, the following routes will conflict:

 ```sh
 app/